Humpy Hollow Park

 About the park

 Humpy Hollow Park was named in 1976 through a contest run by the Calgary Activettes Club (a local women's social and charitable group).
-The contest evaluated names suggested from local school children and the name was chosen for the geographical humps and hollows of the existing site.
-Despite concerns, The City approved the winning park name, and nearly 45 years later we are still using Humpy Hollow Park to identify the park space.
+The contest judged names suggested by local school children and the name was chosen for the geographical humps and hollows of the existing site.
+Over 45 years later, it is still known as Humpy Hollow Park.

 There are numerous community and public parks in Calgary to explore.